opencontrol/ATOdashboard/_controls/datagov/AC/AC-2.md

     doing: 30
     done: 60
     gh-issue:
-    note: "Here is where we put status updates"
+    note: "Here is where we put status updates https://github.com/GSA/datagov-cloud-migration/issues/14"
 ---
 The organization: